Nmbwj/Pygame_Alien_Invasion/README.md

 ## Teaching Instructions

 In order to teach students there are a few things to notice!
-You should start from the first building block(scratch).
+You should start from the first building-block(scratch).
 Developing together from the scratch is the best way of learning.

-I have organized my `git-commits` in a way: that you can develop along fro m the first commit moving forward to the nexts!
+I have organized my `git-commits` in a way: that you can develop along from the first commit moving forward to the nexts!

 follow the next steps:

-Move `gitlogOfpygame.txt` file from it's parent folder(where it was origin ally), to somewhere you like(Desktop, Documents, Downloads,... etc)
+Move `gitlogOfpygame.txt` file from it's parent folder(where it was originally), to somewhere you like(Desktop, Documents, Downloads,... etc)

 run this commands: